pillarwallet/common-logger/README.md

 # common-logger
-Common-logger is a utility that takes a set of configuration parameters and transport options, and returns a logger.
+Common-logger is a utility that takes a set of configuration parameters and returns a logger.

-Common-logger currently supports two transports: `Console`, `File`.
+Common-logger currently supports two log types: `Console`(stdout), `File`(stream).

 ## Updating this README.md
 Run `npm run generateReadme` to parse the code for JSDoc comment blocks and recreate this README.md file.